-The cost of BRC certification depends on many factors surrounding your facility, including the size of the facility and the scope that the certification needs to cover.
-To take the first steps in becoming BRC certified, please contact our office so we can assess the requirements of your business.
+The cost of BRCGS certification depends on many factors surrounding your facility, including the size of the facility and the scope that the certification needs to cover.
+To take the first steps in becoming BRCGS certified, please contact our office so we can assess the requirements of your business.

-BRC Participate is the most convenient and flexible way to access all the content produced by BRC Global Standards.
-BRC Participate is a managed, subscription-based, online service that subscribers can access to view content, download PDFs of the the BRC and access Interpretation Guidelines and supporting publications online, selecting your language of choice where translations are available.
+BRCGS Participate is the most convenient and flexible way to access all the content produced by BRCGS Global Standards.
+BRCGS Participate is a managed, subscription-based, online service that subscribers can access to view content, download PDFs of the the BRCGS and access Interpretation Guidelines and supporting publications online, selecting your language of choice where translations are available.

 For more information, please visit www.brcgsparticipate.com